singere20/mgt4250spring2024/README.md

 The second plot is a scatter plot with age on the x-axis, family size on the y-axis and feedback as the color.
 This plot was created to see if there was any correlation between age and family size.
-According to the sample, their is a direct correlation between being 30 years old and leaving a negative review.
 This would allow the marketing team to get an idea of the ideal customer to target marketing efforts towards.

 ### Visualization 3